nazarkopelchak/NutritionTracker/README.md

 - Go to File or use shortcut Alt + \
 - Select New -> Project from Version Control
 - Paste this project's web URL into the URL field, select a desired directory to save the project and click Clone
 - The installation will take a few minutes (depends on your machine).
-After the installation is complete, you can run the NutritionTracker app.
+Once the installation is complete, you can launch the NutritionTracker app.

 ## Current Features